cuikyle/music-discovery/README.md

 - read-env-var

 ## Frontend
 The frontend is using JS + React, VisX for rendering the tree, and framer-motion for animations.
+The core pieces are locatedin `music-discovery-frontend/src`.

 ### Building and Running
 To run the app (defaulting on port 3000):